soulspace-org/domain-driven-design-model/docs/ddd/c-evolving-order.md

 #Evolving Order (Concept)
 ## Description
+A conceptual large-scale structure that evolves with the application, possibly changing to a completely different type of structure along the way.
 ## Documentation
 Design free-for-alls produce systems no one can make sense of as a whole, and they are very difficult to maintain.
 But architectures can straitjacket a